Business Line of Credit Rates: The Essential Guide

 Rates for a Business Line of Credit – Final Thoughts

-A business line of credit is a powerful financing tool to help your small business, but you should know the cost and rates before you apply.
-Commercial banks typically have lower rates, but it’s more difficult to qualify, and application and funding times are much longer.
+A business line of credit is a powerful financing tool to help your small business, but it’s essential to understand the costs and rates before applying.
+Commercial banks typically offer lower rates, but qualification is more difficult, and application and funding times are significantly longer.

-Online lenders and lending marketplaces offer a quick application process, fast approval, and funding in as little as 1-3 business days.
+Online lenders and lending marketplaces offer a quick application process, fast approval, and funding in as little as one to three business days.
 The tradeoff is that the cost can run higher.

 However, you can minimize the costs of an online lender by researching and finding the best lender for your needs and cash flow.
 Contact us if you have more questions or are ready to apply for a business line of credit.
-Our loan executives can guide you through the process and answer any questions.
+Our loan executives can guide you through the process and answer any questions you may have.

 We will help you grow your small business.